information-safety/information-safety.github.io/_posts/2020-09-11-working-with-r.md

 What's next?
 At some point I plan to try to integrate GitHub actions for testing, and create a CI/CD pipeline of sorts for Pages, using [GitHub actions](https://github.com/features/actions).
 And, of course, actually using R for data analysis...

 **Update:** I tested homebrew-r-srf, and am going with homebrew r.
-There was some weirdness with the install/uninstall (`/usr/local/lib/R` left over), I don't know if I'll need the optional features, and homebrew r now uses openpbs.
+There was some weirdness with the install/uninstall (`/usr/local/lib/R` left over), I don't know if I'll need the optional features, and homebrew r now uses openblas.
 If I find I actually *need* any of the missing capabilities, I'll likely write my own formula.